exiahuang/xysfdx/README.md

 then , use the `xysfdx` to develope sfdx.

 ### attention

 -   can not use `force:auth:web:login` or `force:auth:web:login:setdefaultusername`
-- can not use `force:project:create`
 -   use `xy:auth:username:login` to auth

 ## For Windows user